surfriderfoundationeurope/plasticorigins-ops-db/README.md

 When all edit is done, generate the corresponding Migration with command below :

-dotnet ef migrations add initPublicSchema --context PlasticoDbContext -o Migrations
+dotnet ef migrations add PlaceHereNameOfMigration --context PlasticoDbContext -o Migrations

 If everything looks fine, create the pull request.